Nina Burger

 Nina Burger (born 27 December 1987) is an Austrian former football striker, who played for SC Sand of Frauen Bundesliga, after playing for SV Neulengbach of Austria's ÖFB-Frauenliga.
 She also played the 2014 season for the Houston Dash in the National Women's Soccer League (NWSL).
 She was the ÖFB-Frauenliga's top scorer for six seasons in a row between 2007 and 2012.

-On 1 April 2019, she announced retirement from the Austrian national team, after playing 108 matches with 53 goals.
+On 1 April 2019, she announced her retirement from the Austrian national team, after playing 108 matches with 53 goals.